 Newspaper or plastic sheet

-There are three main methods of propagation you can use for ZZ Plants; stem cuttings, leaf cuttings and divisions.
-Stem cuttings and leaf cuttings are quite a slow one for ZZ Plants and division can only be done every so often as ZZ Plants are generally slow growers.
-If you are completely new to propagation then we recommend starting off with division.
+There are three main methods of propagation you can use; stem cuttings, leaf cuttings and divisions.
+Stem cuttings and leaf cuttings are quite a slow one for ZZ Plants and division can only be done every so often as these plants are generally slow growers.
+If you are completely new to this then we recommend starting off with division.
 Below you will find a step by step guide to each method.

-How to propagate a ZZ Plant with the stem cutting method
+How to propagate a ZZ Plant through the stem cutting method

 This is a pretty easy method of propagation that doesn’t require too much effort, but it can be a slow process.